Family Limited Partnerships and FLLLPs in Florida

 Estate Planning and Valuation Discounts

-When a parent transfers limited partnership interests to children, the value of those interests for gift and estate tax purposes is discounted below the proportional value of the underlying assets.
-The IRS permits these discounts because limited partnership interests lack both control and marketability.
-A 30% limited partnership interest in an FLP holding $5 million in real estate is not worth $1.5 million on the open market.
-No outside buyer would pay full proportional value for a minority interest with no management authority, no right to force distributions, and no ability to sell freely.
+A family limited partnership allows parents to transfer wealth to children at a discounted value for gift and estate tax purposes.
+The discount exists because limited partnership interests lack both control and marketability—no outside buyer would pay full proportional value for a minority interest with no management authority, no right to force distributions, and no ability to sell freely.

-Typical combined discounts range from 25% to 40%, varying with asset type and partnership agreement restrictions.
-A family transferring $5 million through discounted FLP interests might reduce the taxable gift to $3 million or less.
+Typical combined discounts range from 25% to 40%, depending on asset type and partnership agreement restrictions.
+A family transferring $5 million in assets through discounted FLP interests might reduce the taxable gift to $3 million or less.

 The 2026 federal gift and estate tax exemption is $15 million per individual, or $30 million for married couples.
 Most families with assets below this threshold face no federal estate tax regardless of structure.
 The FLP’s valuation discount matters primarily for families approaching or exceeding the exemption, or for families in states with lower state-level estate tax thresholds.
 Florida has no state estate tax.